 -

-Target a balanced formation temperature: Based on the measured trends, select a formation temperature within 45°C–70°C for NCM523/graphite cells as a starting point; fine tune within this window according to electrolyte formulation and electrode porosity.
+Target a balanced formation temperature: Based on the measured trends, select a formation temperature within 45°C–70°C for NCM523/graphite cells as a starting point, then fine-tune within this window according to electrolyte formulation and electrode porosity.

 -

-Monitor in-situ volume or gas evolution during pilot runs: Real-time volume monitoring (e.g., GVM2200) helps detect excessive gas generation or abrupt SEI-related events and informs whether formation temperature adjustments are needed.
+Monitor in-situ volume and gas evolution during pilot runs: Real-time volume monitoring (e.g., IEST GVM2200) helps detect excessive gas generation or abrupt SEI-related events, providing direct, quantitative feedback on whether formation temperature adjustments are needed.

 -

-Consider SEI chemistry when changing temperature: Higher temperature tends to favor inorganic-rich SEI; if an elastic, organic-rich SEI is desired (for high-expansion anodes), moderate formation temperatures and additive strategies may be preferable.
+Consider SEI chemistry when adjusting temperature: Higher temperature favors an inorganic-rich SEI film; if a more elastic, organic-rich SEI is desired (for example, for high-expansion anode chemistries such as silicon-containing anodes), moderate formation temperatures combined with electrolyte additive strategies may be preferable.

 -

-Beware of volatile electrolyte loss: Formation temperatures near the high end of the range (e.g., 85°C) can accelerate the loss of low-boiling components and trigger secondary reactions; therefore limit exposure time at high temperature or revise electrolyte formulation accordingly.
+Account for volatile electrolyte loss at high temperature: Formation temperatures near the high end of the tested range (e.g., 85°C) can accelerate loss of low-boiling-point electrolyte components and trigger secondary reactions; limit exposure time at high temperature or revise electrolyte formulation accordingly.

 9. Summary

-Formation temperature strongly controls two intertwined outcomes: the chemical and mechanical character of the SEI film and the timing/magnitude of cell volume expansion during formation.
-This study utilized a controllable dual-channel in-situ gas volume monitor reveals that higher temperatures accelerate expansion and gas evolution and shift electrochemical phase transitions, while also changing SEI composition toward inorganic-rich, less compliant films — particularly above 55°C. For NCM523/graphite cells tested here, an industry-typical formation window of 45°C–70°C provides a reasonable compromise between reduced polarization and preservation of SEI integrity.
-These quantitative, in-situ measurements can guide process engineers to optimize formation temperature together with formation rate, pressure and electrolyte/additive selection.
+Formation temperature strongly controls two intertwined outcomes: the chemical and mechanical character of the SEI film, and the timing and magnitude of cell volume expansion during the formation step.
+This study, using a controllable dual-channel in-situ gas volume monitor, shows that higher formation temperatures accelerate cell expansion and gas evolution and shift electrochemical phase transitions, while also changing SEI film composition toward inorganic-rich, less mechanically compliant films—particularly above 55°C. For the NCM523/graphite cells tested here, an industry-typical formation temperature window of 45°C–70°C provides a reasonable compromise between reduced polarization and preserved SEI film integrity.
+These quantitative, in-situ measurements can guide process engineers in optimizing formation temperature together with formation rate, applied pressure, and electrolyte/additive selection.

 10. References